manuel5975p/raygpu/README.md

 BindVertexArray(pipeline, vao);
 DrawArrays(WGPUPrimitiveTopology_TriangleList, 3);
 ```
 In contrast to `glVertexAttribPointer`, `VertexAttribPointer` does not take a stride argument.
-This is due to a difference in how Vertex Buffer Layouts work in WebGPU and Opengl:
+This is due to a difference in how Vertex Buffer Layouts work in WebGPU and OpenGL:
 - In OpenGL, every vertex attribute sets its own stride, allowing attributes in the same buffer to have different strides
 - In WebGPU, the stride is shared per-buffer